-To be eligible for sponsorship in the UK, you need to have a relevant job on the Skilled Worker Occupations List, you will then qualify for a number of visas.
+When companies in England, Scotland, Wales and Northern Ireland are unable to find qualified workers living in the United Kingdom, they look worldwide to help fill those skill shortages.
+To be eligible for skilled work sponsorship in the United Kingdom, you need to qualify for a relevant job on a UK occupations list, after this you will qualify for a number of visas.
 The first step is to identify which visa option is most appropriate for yourself and gives you the best chance of approval.
-There are many visa routes that do not require you to get sponsored, but the 4 visa options below it is mandatory to get sponsored.
+There are many visa routes that do not require you to get sponsored, but the four visa options below it is mandatory to get sponsored by an employer.

 FInding an Employer